awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-tags.md

 Add, delete, update, and list tags of an Elastic Beanstalk resource\.

-For details about resource tagging in Elastic Beanstalk, see [Tagging AWS Elastic Beanstalk Application Resources](applications-tagging-resources.md)\.
+For details about resource tagging in Elastic Beanstalk, see [Tagging Elastic Beanstalk Application Resources](applications-tagging-resources.md)\.

 ## Syntax<a name="eb3-tagsyntax"></a>